#improvecarenow #ahrq #qualityimprovement #hcsm #whatifhc #healthier2gether

 A blog showcasing the work and interests of a former ePatient minor.
 Thoughts cover the gray area between pediatric and adult ePatients.
-Adolescents and young adults with chronic illnesses are conquering the virtual space and connecting through their shared experiences.
-My hope is to help them use their powers for good.
+Adolescents and young adults with chronic illnesses are conquering the virtual space and connecting through their shared experiences with the hope of helping them use their powers for good.

-Jill just completed her master's degree in child development at Tufts University and is now working as a researcher at Boston Children's Hospital.
+Jill is currently working toward her doctorate in clinical psychology at Rosalind Franklin University of Medicine and Science located outside of Chicago.
 She is passionate about speaking on networked natives and lifecasters with chronic disease, and is always happy to do so.

 Her opinions are her own, always.